mobile-operator/MobileOperatorXcodeCloudSetup/README.md

 The post-build script (`ci_scripts/ci_post_xcodebuild.sh`) is automatically triggered by Xcode Cloud after a successful build.
 Here's what it does:

 1. Checks if the build action is an archive
-2. Verifies if it's running in the default workflow
+2. Verifies if it's running in the specified workflow
 3. Navigates to the signed app directory
 4. Uploads the `.ipa` file to Mobile Operator's servers